single-spa/single-spa.js.org/docs/ecosystem-angular2.md

 ## Options

-All options are passed to single-spa-angular2 via the `opts` parameter when calling `singleSpaAngular2(opts)`.
+All options are passed to single-spa-angular via the `opts` parameter when calling `singleSpaAngular(opts)`.
 The following options are available:

 - `mainModule`: (required) An Angular module class.
 If you're using Typescript or ES6 decorators, this is a class with the @NgModule decorator on it.
 - `angularPlatform`: (required) The platform with which to bootstrap your module.
 The "Angular platform" refers to whether the code is running on the browser, mobile, server, etc. In the case of a single-spa application, you should use the `platformBrowserDynamic` platform.